-- Buses used for transporting students should be cleaned and disinfected according to the quidance provided in BCCDC's Guidelines on Cleaning and Disinfectants for Public Settings document.
+- Buses used for transporting students should be cleaned and disinfected according to the guidance provided in BCCDC's Guidelines on Cleaning and Disinfectants for Public Settings document.
 Additional guidance is available from Transport Canada. - Bus drivers should clean their hands often, including before and after completing trips.
-They are encouraged to regularly use alcohol-based hand sanitizer with at least 60% alcohol during - Bus drivers are required to wear a non-medical mask, a face covering or a face shield (in which case a non-medical mask should be worn in addition to the face shield) when they cannot maintain physical distance or be behind a physical barrier in the course of their duties.
-Exceptions will be made for bus drivers who cannot wear masks for medical and/or disabilityrelated reasons. - Schools will have non-medical masks and face shields available for staff. - See the Supporting Students with Disabilities/Diverse Abilities section for more information on safety measures when staff are required to be in physical contact with students.

-- Parents and caregivers must assess their child daily for symptoms of common cold, influenza, COVID-19, or other infectious respiratory disease before sending them to school.
-If a child has any symptoms, they must not take the bus or go to school. - Students should clean their hands before they leave home to take the bus, when they leave school prior to taking the bus, and when they get home. - Where possible, bus line up areas should be set up to prevent crowding, and allow for physical distancing of 2m (e.g., tape markings on pavement, etc.) where required. - Schools should provide support for students who are not able to physically distance. - Middle and secondary students are required to wear non-medical masks when they are on the bus.
-Exceptions will be made for students who cannot wear masks for medical and/or disabilityrelated reasons.
-For more information, see the Personal Protective Equipment section. - Non-medical masks are not recommended for elementary school students due to the increased likelihood they will touch their face and eyes, as well as require assistance to properly put on and take off their mask (requiring increased close personal contact from school staff).
+They are encouraged to regularly use alcohol-based hand sanitizer with at least 60% alcohol during trips. - Bus drivers are required to wear a non-medical mask, a face covering or a face shield (in which case a non-medical mask should be worn in addition to the face shield) on school buses except while driving or able to maintain physical distance (2M).
+Exceptions will also be made for bus drivers who cannot tolerate masks for health or behavioural reasons. - o Schools will have non-medical masks and face shields available for staff. - See the Supporting Students with Disabilities/Diverse Abilities section for more information on safety measures when staff are required to be in physical contact with students. - Parents and caregivers must assess their child daily for symptoms of common cold, influenza, COVID-19, or other infectious respiratory disease before sending them to school (see the Daily Health Check section for more information).
+If a child is sick, they must not take the bus or go to school. - Students should clean their hands before they leave home to take the bus, when they leave school prior to taking the bus, and when they get home. - Where possible, bus line up areas should be set up to prevent crowding, and allow for physical distancing of 2m (e.g., tape markings on pavement, etc.) where required. - o Schools should provide support for students who are not able to physically distance. - Middle and secondary students are required to wear non-medical masks or face coverings when they are on the bus.
+Exceptions will be made for students who cannot wear masks for health or behavioral reasons.
+Elementary students are not required to wear a non-medical mask or face covering on school buses.
+For more information, see the Personal Protective Equipment section. - Non-Medical masks of face coverings should be put on before loading. - Open windows when the weather permits.